gaozhiyan/praatScripts/README.md

 ### Praat scripts

 Here are the scripts I used for my own research.
 Most of the scripts were taken from other researchers.
-I've modified of them to fit my needs.
+I've modified some of them to fit my needs.

 I backed up the files here just in case.